mohammedsherif23/project0/project0/README.md

 including  the high school I graduated from and the university I am curently attending. below is my top 5 favorite movies that I listed. also image of me on the page.

-Next page  friends.html just display a pictures of me and my friends where as hobbies. html describe my hobbies what are love doing and then I have a table of my favorite club team players that just display their number and position..
+Next page  notes.html is just a plain webpage with multiple headings  where as hobbies. html describe my hobbies what are love doing and then I have a table.html of some presidents of liberia display in a table format..